Overview

 LaTeX-in-Svelte: Take advantage of your local TeX distribution and generate highly optimized SVGs for complex graphics using familiar syntax, all without leaving your Svelte files.

-Out-of-the-box: Sensible defaults and helpful features such as automatic CSS injection for MathJax and KaTeX make it easy to get started with SvelTeX.
+Batteries included: Sensible defaults and helpful features such as automatic CSS injection for MathJax and KaTeX make it easy to get started with SvelTeX.

 Zero runtime: Being a preprocessor, SvelTeX runs entirely at build-time, so there's no need for client-side JavaScript.